chevaucheurdepouler/homelab-nix/README.md

 - [x] fix homepage-dashboard secrets
 - [ ] use Docker for Sonarr, seems to be a cleaner approach for double instances
-- [ ] move crafty-controller to a nix build
+- [ ] move crafty-controller / fressrss to nix
-- [ ] figure out how to use secrets with freshrss
+- [ ] setup mautrix-whatsapp / mautrix-discord

 ## Installation